 The Anfushi Tombs are located in an area of the city which is notorious for its shortage of parking spaces, so you might want to consider parking your vehicle a short distance from the tombs, and then covering the last bit of distance on foot.
 If you park near the Qaitbay district, you’ll find there is a very nice aquarium nearby which is actually also worth a visit.

 Walking to the tombs from the Qaitbay district is also nice because you’ll have a fantastic view of the Eastern Harbor, and when you reach the tombs, don’t forget to remind yourself that the area where you are standing was once surrounded by water and known a Pharos Island.

 If you would like to visit the ancient Anfushi Tombs in Alexandria, then go explore our Egypt tour packages where you’ll be able to browse through many of our high quality Egypt tours.
-We’ve been offering package tours and custom Egypt tours for more than 50 years already, so you can be rest assured that your travel needs will be in good hands.
+We’ve been offering private guided tour packages and custom Egypt tours for decades already, so you can be rest assured that your travel needs will be in good hands.

 Explore Egypt your way by selecting only the attractions you want to visit